tonysm/tailwindcss-laravel/README.md

 ### Preloading Assets as Link Header

+**For Laravel 10:**

-If you want to preload the TailwindCSS asset, make sure to add the `AddLinkHeaderForPreloadedAssets` middleware to your `web` route group, such as:
+If you want to preload the TailwindCSS asset on Laravel 10, add the `AddLinkHeaderForPreloadedAssets` middleware to your `web` route group in the `app/Http/Kernel.php`:

 ```php
 <?php